Types of Car Accidents

 Hit-and-run car accidents occur when a driver hits another car and then flees the scene without leaving identifying information.
 According to California Penal Code § 20001, hit-and-run accidents can be charged as a misdemeanor or as a felony.

-A personal injury lawyer will help you track down the driver based on the license plate number, identification, or type of vehicle.
+A good lawyer will help you track down the driver based on the license plate number, identification, or type of vehicle.

 Single Car Accident